sktime/sktime/docs/source/developer_guide/git_workflow.rst

     resetting your fork.

-    Steps 2-4 need to be done once per local machine, and need to be repeated only if you are working on a new machine, or a reset of your local setup, e.g., after an operating system reinstall.
+    Steps 2-4 need to be done once per local machine, and need to be repeated only if you are working on a new machine, or after a reset of your local setup, e.g., after an operating system reinstall.